Centfie writes, reads and analyzes poems from a psychological POV. See her book on Amazon: "Piece of Mind: Everyone has an Untold Story."

 “They flash upon that inward eye:”

-Since the poem starts with a comparison, it seems the “daffodils” might also have a metaphorical meaning, and not referring to flowers.
+Since the poem starts with a comparison, it seems the “daffodils” might also have a metaphorical meaning, and not refer to flowers.

 8. "I know Why the Caged Bird Sings" by Maya Angelou